Samson: Death

 One day, the Philistine leaders assemble in a temple for a religious sacrifice to Dagon, one of their most important deities, for having delivered Samson into their hands.
 They summon Samson so that people can watch him perform for them.
 The temple is so crowded that people are even climbing onto the roof to watch – and all the rulers of the entire government of Philistia have gathered there too, some 3,000 people in all.
 Samson is led into the temple, and he asks his captors to let him lean against the supporting pillars to rest.
 However, while in prison his hair had begun to grow again.
 He prays for strength and God gives him strength to break the pillars, causing the temple to collapse, killing him and the people inside.

 After his death, Samson's family recovered his body from the rubble and buried him near the tomb of his father Manoah.
-A tomb structure which some attribute to Samson and his father stands on the top of the mountain in Tel Tzora.
+A tomb structure which some attribute to Samson and his father stands on the top of the mountain in Tel Tzora, although a separate tradition passed down by the traveler Isaac Chelo in 1334 alleges that Samson was buried at the monument known as al-Jārib in Sheikh Abū Mezār, a village (now ruin) located near Tel Beit Shemesh.
+Near the village there used to be shown a hewn rock, known as Qal'at al-mafrazah, on whose top and sides are quarried different impressions and thought to be the altar built by Manoah.
 At the conclusion of Judges 16, it is said that Samson had "judged" Israel for twenty years.

 Interpretations

+Archaeology

+In August 2012, archaeologists from Tel Aviv University announced the discovery of a circular stone seal, approximately 15 mm in diameter, which was found on the floor of a house at Beth Shemesh and appears to depict a man, possibly long-haired, next to the sketchy depiction of a large animal resembling contemporary images of lions.
+The seal is dated to the 12th century BCE.
+According to Haaretz, "excavation directors Prof. Shlomo Bunimovitz and Dr. Zvi Lederman of Tel Aviv University say they do not suggest that the human figure on the seal is the biblical Samson.
+Rather, the geographical proximity to the area where Samson lived, and the time period of the seal, show that a story was being told at the time of a hero who fought a lion, and that the story eventually found its way into the biblical text and onto the seal".
+The human figure appears to be unarmed, which would correspond to the Samson story.